TaymAlsalti/MRP_Norming/README.md

-This is GitHub repository hosting the code and most of the material belonging to the manuscript [Using Multilevel Regression and Poststratification to Efficiently Derive Accurate Norms](https://osf.io/preprints/psyarxiv/fcm3n/).
+This is GitHub repository hosting the code and most of the material belonging to the manuscript [A case study on norming an intelligence test using Regularised Prediction and Poststratification from a Total Survey Error perspective](osf.io/preprints/psyarxiv/wnbes).

 # Reproducibility